 Each flying lesson is preceded by a review of the previous lesson, and a brief discussion of new material to be covered.
 Be prepared to answer procedural (how-to) questions about maneuvers learned during previous lessons, as well as to discuss your reading assignment for the current lesson.

 After the briefing, you will perform pre-flight duties as required, proceed to the aircraft and go flying.
 For a typical lesson, you will be in the air for about one hour, during which you will practice previously learned maneuvers, followed by new material.

 After the flight, there will be a short debriefing of items covered in the air.
 Reading and review material for the next lesson will be assigned.

 I charge my hourly rate for ground and air time.
 This includes solo supervision.
 I generally require payment at the conclusion of each flying day.
 I accept cash and e-transfers.
-No plastic, please.
+No checks or plastic, please.

 I don’t offer groundschool courses.
 You will need to sign up for one of the many available on-line groundschool courses.
 I will recommend several choices.
 It is important that you sign up for a Canadian course.
 Alternatively, you may sign up for a groundschool class at any flight training school.
 Being face-to-face with a groundschool instructor is preferable to an online course in my opinion.

 The groundschool course covers the academic side of your training, and is intended to supply you with the knowledge required to pass the final written exam with Transport Canada.
 You will learn about navigation, meteorology, regulations, aircraft systems, aerodynamics etc.

 It is expected that you will be doing flight training and groundschool concurrently.
 Taking groundschool with the intention of doing flight training at a later date is not recommended.